MervinPraison/WordPressAISEO/readme.txt

 == Privacy Policy ==

-This plugin does not collect or store any personal data on our servers.
+AI SEO does not collect or store any personal data on our servers.
 All data remains on your WordPress installation.

 When you use AI-powered features, the plugin sends content to OpenAI's API.
 Please review OpenAI's privacy policy at https://openai.com/policies/privacy-policy.